The 20 Best Severe Acute Respiratory Syndrome (SARS) Doctors Near Me in Columbia, MD

 English

-Nikhil Huprikar is an Intensive Care Medicine provider in Columbia, Maryland.
+Nikhil Huprikar is an Intensive Care Medicine provider practicing medicine in Columbia, Maryland.
 Dr. Huprikar is rated as an Experienced provider by MediFind in the treatment of Severe Acute Respiratory Syndrome (SARS).
-His top areas of expertise are COVID-19, Long Haul COVID, Severe Acute Respiratory Syndrome (SARS), and Eosinophilic Pneumonia.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses COVID-19, Long Haul COVID, Severe Acute Respiratory Syndrome (SARS), and Chronic Eosinophilic Pneumonia.
+Dr. Huprikar is board certified in American Board Of Internal Medicine.

 Experienced in Severe Acute Respiratory Syndrome (SARS)